Policy

 Procedures

-It is extremely important that employees follow these procedures when suffering an on-the-job injury or identifying a job-related illness.
-An outside agency will determine eligibility for Workers’ Compensation benefits, based upon medical information provided by the physician and detailed Workers’ Compensation claim forms the employee and supervisor must complete and forward to the Office of Environmental Health and Safety as soon as possible after the accident.
-A delay in submitting these written claim forms will delay Workers’ Compensation benefits.
+It is extremely important that employees follow these procedures when experiencing an on-the-job injury or a job-related illness.
+TPA will determine eligibility for Workers’ Compensation benefits based upon medical information provided by the physician and detailed Workers’ Compensation claim forms the employee and supervisor complete.
+These claim forms are to be forwarded to EHS as soon as possible after the accident.
+A delay in submitting these written claim forms will delay Workers’ Compensation determinations and benefits.

 - 1. Worker's Compensation Employee's Notice of Injury